gjheij/fmriproc/doc/source/bash.rst

                       are included, this will yield in a 4x5 grid with brainmaps of various kinds that were used in the selection process of the target vertex.
       --manual        use manual selection for the vertex, rather than minimizing for curvature
-      --no_epi        do not use EPI-intensities even though you could
+      --no-epi        do not use EPI-intensities even though you could
-      --skip_prf_info skip the creation of the 'model-{}_desc-best_vertices.csv'.
+      --skip-prf-info skip the creation of the 'model-{}_desc-best_vertices.csv'.
 This can be useful if you want an indication of the pRF-properties, but want to refit yourself.
 This is the case where I use M. Aqil's fitting output, which has been fitted with an out- dated screen distance.